Juhyung-L/display_URDF_RViz_tutorial/README.md

 The launch file is just a Python script to automatically set all the configurations and launch RViz

 # Building the package
-Add these lines to the CMakeLists.txt
+Add these lines to the CMakeLists.txt.
 ***cd ~/dev_ws***
 ***colcon build***

-After the building, add these lines to the ~/.bashrc file
+After the building, add these lines to the ~/.bashrc file.
 ***source ~/dev_ws/install/setup.bash***
 - this will source the package everytime the terminal is opened
 - sourcing sets the appropriate environment variables

 # Displaying the robot in RViz
-Open a new terminal and type
+Open a new terminal and type:
 ***ros2 launch mobile_bot display.launch.py***
 This will bring up the RViz window and the joint_state_publisher_gui.
 ![image](https://user-images.githubusercontent.com/102873080/233770287-5e14b63d-02de-48c5-9315-f1f603e485d2.png)